loki3/flexagonator/docs/draw-apis.md

 Flexagonator.drawEntireFlexagonObjects('mycanvas', objects, { stats: true, flexes: true, structure: true });
 ```

-If you want to have buttons that can be used to perform flexes at the different flexagon corners,
+If you want to have buttons that can be used to perform flexes at the different flexagon hinges,
 you can leverage the `RegionForFlexes[]` collection that is returned from the draw routines.
 You can either use the information to draw your own buttons or call `drawScriptButtons` to both
 draw the flexes and get a detailed description of where they're drawn so the buttons are functional.